shared live+work spaces

 In addition to the automatic grant as above, there are two other means.

 A: Apply and agree to the community contract.
-Your application will be reviewed at the next council session.
+Your application will be reviewed at the next council session when there's availability and will involve a video checkin.
 If you are declined you can reapply under a new council session.

 B: If you know a member, they can vouch for your application, and it will be granted immediately.